turinglabsorg/datahub-learn/network-documentation/secret/tutorials/delegate-and-unbond-tokens.md

 ## Conclusion

-Nice, now you learn how to delegate and unbond your tokens by crafting advanced transactions from scratch with SecretJS and DataHub.
-With this knowledge, you are able to make complex transactions and interactions on Secret Network.
+Congratulations!
+You now know how to delegate and unbond your tokens by crafting advanced transactions from scratch with SecretJS and DataHub.
+You will be able to make complex transactions and interactions on the Secret Network.
 More message types can be found in the [Cosmos SDK](https://docs.cosmos.network/master/modules/).

 The complete code can be found on [**Github**](https://github.com/figment-networks/tutorials/blob/main/secret/6_delegations)**.**